Remote vs. Built-In Sales Tax Engines

 Built-in sales tax engines

-If you use a point of sale system or accounting software, you probably have a simple sales tax engine.
+If you use a point-of-sale system or accounting software, you probably have a simple sales tax engine.
 Many software packages have a sales tax engine.
 It’s part of the code used to build the software.
 They may also have their own tax rate database.
 For example, one very popular accounting program has a tax rate database with 40,000 data points.

 That may sound like a lot.
 Sales Tax DataLINK’s tax rate table has 1.6 million data points.
 That actually is a lot.
 As we’ve often said, sales tax is complicated.
 A smaller database will not give you the same level of accuracy as ours.